engooyen/majel/README.md

 `!ship [action or minor action or station]` - Details of a ship action by name.
 See `!ship actions` or `!ship minor actions` for possible actions.

 `!ship attack properties` - Attack properties of a ship attack.

+**Momemtum and Threat Pools**

+`!pool` - Show the global pool and all channels' pool on server.

+`!pool here` - Show the global pool and the current channel's pool.

+`!pool reset` - Reset the global pool and delete all other pools on this server.
+This can only be triggered by admins.

+`!pool reset here` - Delete this channe's pool.
+This can only be triggered by admins.

+`!m or !t` - Show the global momentum or threat and the current channel's momentum or threat.

+`!m or !t [add, sub, set][some value]` - Add, subtract, or set the momentum or threat to the global pool.
+This can only be triggered by admins.

+`!m or !t [add, sub, set][some value] here` - Add, subtract, or set the momentum or threat to the current channel's pool.
+This can only be triggered by admins.

 # Developer Setup